Home > Business, Enterprise architecture, Knowledge > Social media and the work/play split

 ‘Collaborate’ means ‘to work together’.
 If there’s no real boundary between work and play, the exact analogue would be ‘to collude’ – ‘to play together’.
 Interesting, then, that ‘collude’ and ‘collusion’ often seem to have only negative connotations – kind of like ‘conspire’, which literally means ‘to breathe against’.
 Working together is good; playing together is bad: a strange twist of language, perhaps reflecting the dreaded Puritan hatred of pleasure, joy, creativity, laughter.

-So yes, “social media would probably be easier to introduce in organisations if it was called ‘collaborative media’”.
+So yes, “social media would probably be easier to introduce in organisations if it was called ‘collaborative media'”.
 It would probably be much harder to introduce if it was called ‘collusive media’.
 For that matter, it might be easier if it was called ‘knowledge-exchange media’.
+You could get external help from Marketing Heaven for better reach.
 And yet, in reality, they’re all the same: work, play, relate, learn.
 Just a difference in name; a word.
 Yet why does it make so much difference?
 Odd…

 Just an idea to work with, anyway.
 Or play with.
 Or socialise, perhaps?